Previous projectHomeNext project

 Planning Your Project

 Follow along with the circuit diagram on the template, or design your own layout and shape on a piece of paper.
-Trace onto the felt, and cut.
+Trace onto the felt and cut it out.
 We’ll add the LilyPad USB board to a customized pennant to hang on a wall or sew into a project.

 Understanding Your Circuit

 The LilyPad USB is a small computer that can store information and commands to control different sensors and boards connected to it.
-Programmable boards like the LilyPad USB Board are called microcontrollers.
-The Lilypad need to been programmed in advance with a set of behaviors called code.
+Programmable boards like the LilyPad USB are called microcontrollers.
+The LilyPad needs to be programmed in advance with a set of behaviors called code.

-You will need seven LilyPad pieces: the LilyPad USB board, LilyPad Coin Cell Battery holder, three LEDs, a tri-color led and a LilyPad Light Sensor.
+You will need seven LilyPad pieces: the LilyPad USB board, LilyPad Coin Cell Battery holder, three LEDs, a tri-color LED, and a LilyPad Light Sensor.
 Arrange the pieces on the felt according to the diagram (or your own custom design).
-Carefully securing each piece with a dab of glue.
-Double check the orientation of the LilyPad pieces against the diagram or template before gluing.
+Carefully secure each piece with a dab of glue.
+Double-check the orientation of the LilyPad pieces against the diagram or template before gluing.

 Stitching It Together